 The accreditation validity is two years if you comply with the NMAS.

 Step 7: Maintain Your Accreditation

 To keep your NMAS accreditation active, you must renew it every two years.
 For this, you must fulfil the accreditation renewal requirements by completing 25 hours of mediation practice, 25 hours of professional development every two years and maintaining professional indemnity insurance and good character.

 Attend CPD courses, seminars, workshops, and educational programs on mediation

 Train or supervise mediators

 It is required to keep your contact details updated with your RMAB as they send you auto-generated accreditation expiry reminders.

-If your accredited has lapsed, then you need to apply to reinstate your accreditation.
+If your accreditation has lapsed, then you need to apply to reinstate your accreditation.

 Step 8: Join Industry Bodies

 Expand your professional network by joining industry bodies or communities that support alternate dispute resolution and mediation.
 Here are a few recommendations: